A reading from the gospel of Luke 12:49-53

 53 a father will be divided against his son and a son against his father, a mother against her daughter and a daughter against her mother, a mother-in-law against her daughter-in-law and a daughter-in-law against her mother-in-law.”

-1. Fire as used by Luke refers to judgment or purification.
-Imagine a metal being purified by fire to remove impurities.
+1. Fire as used by Luke refers to divine judgment, purification and transformation.
+It is like a metal being purified by fire to remove impurities.
 One of the reasons why Jesus came to earth is to bring judgment on the people and to purify the earth.
 The previous reading speaks of death or His second coming and those who are ready will rejoice but those who are not will receive punishment.
 Jesus wishes the fire to start burning because He knew how enormous the pain is.
 As anyone who is in great pain would wish that the pain would go away as soon as possible.

 2. Baptism means immersion.
 As used in this reading, it means to be immersed in great suffering.
 Because of our many sins, harsh judgment is upon us.
 However, God’s love is great so he sent His only Son to bear the judgment for us.
 As a consequence, the life of Jesus is pointed to Calvary.
 Every day, as he preached the kingdom of God, cured the sick, fed the hungry and cast out demons, he walked towards his arrest in Jerusalem and eventually to be crucified in Calvary.
 Every moment of His existence, he bore the anguish that would culminate in the cross.